Exercise 2 - Vector data via OGC API - Features

 pip3 install owslib

-Then start a Python console session with: python
+Then start a Python console session with: python3

 (stop the session by typing exit()